sharedferret/Sparkle-Turntable-Bot/README.md

 	node sparkle.js

+A keepalive shell script is included to allow the bot to run permanently.
+(Note: if you use this, do watch the nohup.out file to ensure the bot is continuing to work properly)

+	nohup ./sparkle.sh &

 ## Features

 The bot can:

 * Respond to a set of commands
-* Awesome songs based on a "bonus point" system
+* Awesome songs based on various systems
 * Log vote, chat, song, room events in the console
 * Report song stats in chat after each song
 * Welcome users to the room
-* Enforce a "one and down" room policy
+* Enforce room rules regarding song limits and timeouts before a person can DJ again
 * Log song statistics and chat entries in a mysql database
 * Receive instructions via TCP

+### Song Awesomeing

+The bot can awesome songs based on one of four modes.
+These modes can be set in the config.js file prior to running the bot.

+* NONE: The bot will never awesome
+* VOTE: The bot awesomes when a vote threshold is met (# of awesomes)
+* CHAT: The bot awesomes when enough people say a bonus phrase
+* AUTO: The bot auto-awesomes

+### Room enforcement

+The bot can enforce a variety of room rules, including:

+* How many songs a DJ can play before they must step down
+* How long a DJ must wait (songs or time) before stepping up again
+* Whether those DJs can step up again if multiple DJ spots are open
+* Whether those DJs can step up again if a spot is open for a certain amount of time

+### Database

+The bot uses a mysql database to log/retrieve some information.
+The bot can log song data, user information (id/name), and keep a chatlog.
+This project includes several .sql files (currently, these files contain a list of cat facts and holidays).
+If you enable the useDatabase flag, be sure to create new tables in your bot's database using these .sql files.

 ## Commands

 The bot will respond to these commands in chat in a Turntable.fm room.

+### User commands

 * .sparklecommands - Displays a list of commands supported by this bot.

 * help, commands - Displays a list of commands available in the Indie/Classic Alt 1+Done room

-* bonus - Adds a bonus point to a song.
+* bonus - Adds a bonus point to a song (if enabled).
 When a song has enough bonus points, the bot will awesome.
           Other phrases that add a bonus point: tromboner, meow, /bonus, good song, great song, nice pick, good pick, great pick, dance, /dance

-* .users - Displays a list of users in the room.
+* points - Displays what is needed for the bot to awesome the song (number of awesomes, points, etc).

+* /roll - Dice roll

 * CAN YOU FEEL IT!? - Bot responds with "YES I CAN FEEL IT!"